mtlynch/logpaste/README.md

 ## Features

+* Accept text uploads from command-line, JavaScript, and web UI
 * Simple to deploy
   * Runs in a single Docker container
   * Fits in the free tier of Heroku